REGION_ID is a code that Google assigns based on

 gcloud app deploy --version pre-prod-5 --project my-sample-app

-To avoid incurring charges, you can delete your GCP project to stop billing for all the resources used within that project.
+To avoid incurring charges, you can delete your Google Cloud project to stop billing for all the resources used within that project.

 - In the project list, select the project you want to delete and click Delete delete.